 But away from accreditation, cloud data is stored in the cloud – And it isn’t available locally on laptop or mobile devices.
 So if any of these devices are stolen, thieves won’t be able to copy your data over.
 You simply shut down access to that device.

 Work anywhere, at anytime on any device

 The great thing about cloud computing?
 As long as you’ve got Internet you can be at work and be productive.
 And you can be working on whatever device you wish.
-Popular productivity suite Office 365 has a array of apps, allowing you to be productive on the move.
+Popular productivity suite Office 365 has a array of apps such as Microsoft Teams and Microsoft Flow, allowing you to be productive on the move.

 You can empower yourself and your staff with flexible working hours.
 Want to get home for an appointment with a doctor?
 You can take your work with you and do it while you sit in the waiting room.
 Have a conference call abroad?
 You can take your work with you and dial in remotely.
 The benefits of working remotely are unrivalled, you’ll keep your staff happier and more productive too.

 The cloud can cut the cost of your IT.
 You won’t need to spend a fortune on expensive hardware, software and expert staff.
 Instead, your cloud provider as part of your subscription fee manages all of this for you.
 Your data will be hosted on cutting edge hardware in huge datacentres like these.

 Any updates to hardware/software on your cloud subscription is handled by your cloud provider too.
 So you won’t need to worry about your IT, giving you more time to focus on running your business.

 As a business owner, the last thing you need to worry about is losing your data or what would happen to your business if disaster struck.
 Most cloud providers offer a comprehensive backup service.
 In particular, Microsoft Azure offers one of the best, with a service that operates similar to their standard cloud product.
 It scales as you require more capacity, backs up your data automatically and costs a fraction of the cost of an on premise solution.